dotnet/docs/docs/framework/winforms/controls/creating-a-wf-control-design-time-features.md

  Common features of the two controls are factored into an interface called `IMarqueeWidget`.
 This allows the `MarqueeControl` to discover any Marquee-related child controls and give them special treatment.

- To implement the periodic animation feature, you will use <xref:System.ComponentModel.BackgroundWorker> objects from the <xref:System.ComponentModel?displayProperty=fullName> namespace.
+ To implement the periodic animation feature, you will use <xref:System.ComponentModel.BackgroundWorker> objects from the <xref:System.ComponentModel?displayProperty=nameWithType> namespace.
 You could use <xref:System.Windows.Forms.Timer> objects, but when many `IMarqueeWidget` objects are present, the single UI thread may be unable to keep up with the animation.

 #### To create a child control for your custom control